 The Bacon Wrapped Mac & Cheese Stacks made an awesome canape.
 Perfect sized and super cheesy, they topped our faves list!

-The Chilli Beef Tacos were delicious too, with a crispy outer shell once baked, and rich beef filling topped with sour cream and cheese, they’re ready in only 10 minutes!
-Great for the last minute guests!
+The Chilli Beef Tacos were delicious too.
+They had a crispy outer shell once baked, and rich beef filling topped with sour cream and cheese.
+They’re ready in only 10 minutes making them great for the last minute guests!

 I also tried the Goats Cheese and Caramelised Onion Tart Tartin – a flaky puff pastry, with sweet red onion and creamy goats cheese.
 A fab vegetarian option, with a tasty sweet and creamy flavour.

 We also tried the Chicken, Honey & Orange Liqueur Parfait.
-Spread thickly on toasted wholemeal, it was creamy and mild with a citrus fruity jelly layer, giving it a truly festive flavour.
-It would make a great starter or appetiser – the parfait comes in a ceramic dish which could be served on the side next to small squares of toast for guests to help themselves!
+Spread thickly on toasted wholemeal, it was creamy and mild with a citrus fruity jelly layer.
+It had a truly festive flavour and would make a great starter or appetiser.
+The parfait comes in a ceramic dish which could be served on the side next to small squares of toast for guests to help themselves!

 Overall, we were really impressed by the inventive flavours, combinations and how they’re catering for all with wheat free and vegan options too.
 The competition is tough and M&S is definitely up there with the some of the best Christmas options this year.I’d highly recommend popping into store for a few bits to help with entertaining this year, you won’t regret it – I know I’m falling back on M&S again before the festive season is out!